 A Novel by Jean McCarthy

-Sid Burden aspires to build a house so large it might become a local landmark.
-Fuelled by depression and alcoholism, he takes his own life before seeing it through and finds himself trapped there as a ghost, observing while others better his efforts.
+Sid Burden aspires to build a house large enough to make his farm a local landmark.
+Fuelled by depression and alcoholism, he takes his own life before the project is completed and finds himself trapped there as a ghost.

-Spanning five decades on the Canadian prairies, The Burden Place explores the impact of poverty, alcoholism and mental illness between family members in an era when such issues were hidden and misunderstood.
+THE BURDEN PLACE spans five decades on the Canadian prairies and explores the impact of poverty, alcoholism and mental illness among family members in an era when such issues were hidden and misunderstood.

 Jean McCarthy’s book brings to life the 19th century Canadian prairie and the resilient women and men who survived it.
 Weaving together family drama, small-town intrigue, and the daily, bone-tired work of farm life, THE BURDEN PLACE draws you in close and allows you to make friends that will live in your heart forever.